 - 8. We determined that the District has met the compliance requirement of Measure E if the following conditions were met: - a.
 Supporting documents for expenditures were aligned with the voter-approved bond project list. - b.
-Supporting documents for expenditures were not used for salaries of district administrators or other operating expenses of the District.
+Expenditures were not used for salaries of district administrators or other operating expenses of the District.